* Australian shares flat, S&P 500 futures edge up

 * Most Asian financial centres shut for Lunar New Year

-With the Lunar New Year holiday shutting most Asian financial centres, including those in Japan, China, Hong Kong, Singapore and South Korea, trading was light and potentially volatile on those exchanges that remained open.
+With the Lunar New Year holiday shutting most Asian financial centres, including those in Japan, China, Hong Kong, Singapore and South Korea, trading was light and volatile on many of those exchanges that remained open.

 Australian shares were flat after closing at a 34-month high on Friday following positive data from China, the most important consumer of Australia's commodity exports.